 What is the Definition of a High Risk Merchant?

-The most common type of high risk merchant is a merchant that operates in any industry that has a notoriously high chargeback ratio, defaults, fraud, and other undesirable issues.
+Generally speaking, “risky” businesses are defined by the processing banks.
+The most common type of high risk merchant is a merchant that operates in any industry that has a notoriously high chargeback ratio, defaults, fraud, regulatory challenges, and other undesirable issues.

 Of course, these industries still exist and make debit and credit card sales every day.
 But, a large portion of the companies involved in these industries will need to use an alternative payment processing solution, such as those provided on high risk merchant account platforms.